Acupuncture for Migraine: Immovable and Fixed Migraine Pain that Lasts a Long Time

 2) Balance movement with appropriate rest

-In cases where the stagnation is connected with deficiency, it’s important to value your rest, too.
-Overexercise can injure the substances and create stagnation, too.
+Rest is very important.
+This is particularly true when the stagnation is due to depleted resources.
+Over-exercise can injure the substances and create stagnation, too.
 It’s essential to balance movement and rest in your daily life.

 3) Express your Emotions